 José Luis Risco Martín and Erika F. Frydenlund

-Description: Modeling and simulation (M&S) is currently the core of many industrial processes.
+Modeling and simulation (M&S) is currently the core of many industrial processes.
 It is a vital ingredient, since it can support early evaluation and optimization of designs, as well as ongoing verification while changes occur to make sure that the right product is developed with the required quality.
-However, there are still businesses that must understand that embracing M&S in project development and management is good practice, and this can be done showing real-world examples of success.
+However, there are still businesses that must understand that embracing M&S in project development and management is good practice, and this can be done by showing real-world examples of success.

-Real-world applications have been always the driving force for the development of Modeling and Simulation (M&S) theories.
+Real-world applications have always been the driving force for the development of Modeling and Simulation (M&S) theories.
 For over 50 years, the Annual Simulation Symposium has been a forum to exchange ideas, results, and methods related to real-world theories and applications of M&S for simulationists in industry, government, and academia.

 The purpose of this track is to highlight and advance rigorous experimental, computational practices of M&S devoted to the study of real-world problems.
 Research on all topics concerning the practice of M&S theories are welcome.
 Authors are invited to present research of all kinds, including case studies and applications.

 Cyber Physical Systems (CPS)

 Cyber-Physical Systems (CPS) are well-entrenched in our daily lives, including self-driving cars, Industry 4.0 machines, and smart grid technologies.
 This wide range of uses comes with many challenges stemming from the complex behaviour of heterogeneous CPS components interacting between themselves and the environment.
 This track focuses on new developments in Modelling and Simulation (M&S) which manage complexity for all stages of a CPS’ life-cycle, including design, verification, optimization, and monitoring.